samuelmahr/appt-scheduling/README.md

 The accepted time format for start/end params is`time.RFC3339`

-`Times returned are in UTC...
-It felt normal to do that than to make all times Pacific`
+Times returned are in UTC...
+It felt normal to do that than to make all times Pacific.
+Internally the API will validate time zone, but in communications it is in UTC

-Again, I did not add pagination to start, but if a business case required it (tables to display), then I would add it in
+I did not add pagination to start, but if a business case required it (tables to display), then I would add it in

 #### Get Available Appointments
 Path: `GET /appointments/available`